 Intellectual Collaborations There are many opportunities to write new papers that address key scientific questions with data in hand or through combining data from different parties.
 Hence, one such collaboration type is an Intellectual Collaboration, which may be led by an MCM LTER PI, or someone else.
 These collaborations are more common than field collaborations and provide ways of leveraging different data sets to advance science.
 While they require time and effort, they generally do not require resources redirected from our project.

 Field Collaborations are those that require data or sample collection from the field sites and may also include deployment of a collaborator.
 We expect that these generally also include an Intellectual Collaboration, likely after sample/data collection and analysis.
 All LTER sites are meant to be open to others to work at the same locations and the MCM LTER is no different.
-However, these collaborations are more rare than Intellectual Collaborations because more resources are involved.
+However, these collaborations are rarer than Intellectual Collaborations because they involve more resources.
 They are nonetheless valuable in advancing science and contributing to testing our hypotheses.
 Some potential collaborators seek to jump to this type first.
 As such, it is important to consider a few things.